BCCDC-DSI/Python/README.md

 Click to view as [GitPages](https://bccdc-dsi.github.io/Python-Git-workshop/)

-# 2024-APR-05 - Interactive workshop on Python/Git for Reproducible Research
+# 2024-APR-05: Interactive workshop on Git & Python for Reproducible Research

 ## Setup